SachinKalsi/annotated-research-papers/README.md

-# annotated-papaers
+# annotated-research-papers

-This repo contains annotated research papers from machine learning &amp; deep learning areas.
+This repo contains annotated research papers and its crisp summary from machine learning &amp; deep learning areas.

+## Annotation standards

+🟡 - The important research or study with respect to the core concept explained in the paper are highlighted in yellow 🟡 color.

+🟢 - The important takeways or learnings from the papers are highlighted in green 🟢 color

+`Underline` - mini conlusions or crisp summary found in the paper are underlined

+🔴🟠🟡🟢🔵🟣🟤⚫⚪🔘🛑⭕